Nik-Topel/OpenAscii/README.md

-Open-Ascii is a simple graphics engine written in pure c which outputs in ascii to a terminal
+Open-Ascii is a simple graphics engine written in pure c which outputs ascii to a terminal

 Features:
 - Draw Background